babymagnum/restaurant_app1_flutter/README.md

 # bottom_navbar_flutter_template

-This is flutter template for Flutter Bottom Navigation Bar, you can use it for mobile and web.
+This is flutter template for Flutter Bottom Navigation Bar, you can use it for mobile and web but its suite for mobile.

 # For web support